 - Update your system drivers (especially network drivers)

 - Upgrade your network card

-All things considered, the CyberGhost VPN service does not a reachable error occurs quite rarely, so you may not even stumble upon it.
+All things considered, the CyberGhost VPN service not reachable error occurs quite rarely, so you may not even stumble upon it.

 However, if it happens, you should try all of our suggested fixes.
 We’re quite confident you’ll find one that does the job eventually.